What Should I do if I am Unable to View My Tapo or Kasa Camera?

 This Article Applies to:

-If you have finished the configuration process on the Tapo app but are not able to view the TP-Link camera, please refer to the following steps to troubleshoot.
+If you have finished the configuration process in the Tapo app but are not able to view the TP-Link camera, this article will help guide you through the steps to resolve the issue.

-After completing the configuration process, the Camera will appear on the Tapo APP.
-If the device does not appear on your APP, please refer to the article for troubleshooting first: What can I do if I can’t find my Tapo camera on Tapo APP?
+After completing the configuration process, the Camera will appear in the Tapo app.
+If the device does not appear in your app, please refer to this troubleshooting article first: What Can I Do if I Can’t Find my Tapo Camera in the Tapo APP?

-If you're having trouble viewing or controlling your camera, which may often appear as offline on the app.
-Here are some suggestions to help you troubleshoot the issue:
+If you're having trouble viewing or controlling your camera, which may also appear offline in the app, the following troubleshooting steps are recommended:

-Case 1 Can’t view or control the camera in the local network
+Case 1: Can’t view or control the camera within the local network

-Please try connecting your phone and camera to the same Wi-Fi network, open the Tapo APP on the same network, and check if you can access the Camera.
+Please try connecting your phone and camera to the same Wi-Fi network, open the Tapo app within the same network, and verify whether you can access the Camera.

 Step 1

-Check the system LED status of the Camera to see if it is connected to the Wi-Fi Network.
-(You can find detailed information about the LED light status at the end of this article.)
+Verify the system LED status of the Camera to see if it is connected to the Wi-Fi Network.
+You can find detailed information about the LED light status at the end of this article.

-Otherwise, reset the camera to factory default settings as per the UG, and then reconfigure the camera.
+Otherwise, reset the camera to factory default settings as per the User Guide, and then reconfigure the camera.

 How to reset the TP-Link Kasa camera